MrScrith/Raspberry-Pi/README.md

 General comments:
-Compiling this code out-of-the-box will result in a 320x240 interpretation of the framebuffer contents.
-To achieve a 640x480 resolution, uncomment the loadFrameBuffer_640x480 function call, comment the loadFrameBuffer_320x240 function call, and re-compile.
-The raspberry pi framebuffer settings in /boot/config.txt must be configured for consistency with the specified resolution.
+Compiling this code out-of-the-box will give you a screen test application that will run through a few colors and patterns allowing you to ensure that the hardware is working before exploring the installation of drivers.
+This package also provides a simple "api" to push images to the screen, this can be useful for creating applications that directly use the screen instead of the standard console for display and input.

 Some comments on licensing:
-The mzt280 source is based on the work over at https://github.com/yaolet/mztx06a
+The mzt280 source is based on the work of https://github.com/AvantGardeDreams/Raspberry-Pi, which in turn is based on the work over at https://github.com/yaolet/mztx06a

-While no formal license is specified, the author does extend the invitation to "Feel free to spit, twit, modify or legendise [the source]"
+While no formal license is specified, the origional author does extend the invitation to "Feel free to spit, twit, modify or legendise [the source]".

 The bcm2835 source is covered under the GPLv2 COPYING license included in the MZT280-PI-EXT directory.